Henry's Hampton Court Palace

 Hampton Court Palace was Henry VIII’s ‘pleasure palace’, where he could hunt, play tennis and joust.
-However it was his desire for a male heir that allowed him to acquire Hampton Court in the first place.
+However, he wasn’t the first to spot the potential of this riverside paradise.

-Wolsey built a vast palatial complex at Hampton Court, transforming the house into a luxurious bishop’s palace with private chambers for himself and three suites for the new royals (Henry VIII, Katherine of Aragon and their daughter Mary).
-This was a palace fit for royalty and during the 1520s Hampton Court played host to a number of important European delegations – occasions for lavish displays of wealth (both in the décor and the eating).
-However Wolsey’s popularity was not to last.
+Wolsey built a vast palatial complex at Hampton Court, transforming the house into an opulent Renaissance palace with private chambers for himself and three suites for the new royals (Henry VIII, Katherine of Aragon and their daughter Mary).
+He entertained the royal family regularly, with Henry often dropping in unannounced and treating the palace as his own, which Wolsey felt to be a great honour.
+This was indeed a palace fit for royalty and during the 1520s Wolsey used Hampton Court to host to a number of important European delegations – occasions for lavish displays of wealth (both in the décor and the eating).
+However the Cardinal’s popularity was not to last.
 By the late 1520s Henry was desperately seeking his divorce from Katherine, but she refused to comply, and the Pope would not grant Henry VIII’s wish.
-The King blamed Wolsey for not securing his needed divorce, and in 1528 the cardinal was stripped of power and forced to give Hampton Court to the King.
+The King blamed Wolsey for not securing his much-needed divorce, and in 1528 the Cardinal was stripped of power and forced to give Hampton Court to the King.
+He was eventually arrested for treason in 1530, but died before he could stand trial.

 Henry VIII undertook his own building works; creating one of the most modern and sophisticated palaces in England.
 As a result of these improvements Hampton Court boasted tennis courts and bowling alleys, pleasure gardens and a hunting park (of more than 1,100 acres), a magnificent royal chapel and an expansive kitchen designed to feed Henry’s entourage of over 600 people, twice a day.